Up to 1834

 A rather rosier picture of life in the workhouse is painted by the Western Gazette of 30th December 1887:

 The former workhouse later became Northgate Hospital.
 The main workhouse building was demolished in the late 1980s.
 The old infirmary block became Blake Hospital, and the isolation hospital became Sedgemoor Register Office.
-The main part of the site is now occupied by the Bridgwater Enterprise Centre.
+The main part of the site was occupied by the Bridgwater Enterprise Centre until 2015 when the remaining buildings were demolished.

 The master and matron of Bridgwater Workhouse from about 1861 to 1882 were the parents of Edwin Henry Murrant Junior, better known as "Breaker Morant".
 His father, Edwin Henry Murrant died in September 1864 before his son was born in December of that year.
 His mother Catherine, stayed on as Matron until 1882 when she resigned, having been elected to the position for life in 1869.